 In order to hide the TV when it’s not being used, I decided that I wanted something that wasn’t just cute, but functional as well.
 After thinking of a few ideas, I thought that the best option would be to make a big magnetic chalkboard that could be moved out of the way to reveal the TV we just installed!

-First, I measured how big I wanted to magnetic chalkboard to be.
+First, I measured how big I wanted to the magnetic chalkboard to be.
 This way I was able to see what size would look and fit best as well as have the exact measurements of what I’d need.
 I placed tape around the TV showing the size of the magnetic chalkboard.
-This is always a great tip to show sizing before you actually make it.
+This is always a great tip to show sizing before you actually make something.
 I would have preferred the chalkboard to be hung horizontal but it wasn’t working with having the laundry room door so close.
 I wouldn’t be able to slide it very far.

 This pre-primed 1″ x 4″ MDF was purchased at Home Depot.
 It was spray painted this color of Rustoleum spray paint.